#ArtUnitesCbus – Public Art

-This Art Unites Cbus effort is made possible by the generous support of:
+This Art Unites Cbus and Deliver Black Dreams efforts are made possible by the generous support of:

 The Arts Council remains committed to continuing this effort, expanding its reach and marking the milestones in our community’s fight for equity and social justice.
 We are listening.
-Please email us at firstname.lastname@example.org with ideas for future public art supporting the Black Lives Matter movement.
+Please email us at firstname.lastname@example.org with ideas for future public art supporting the Black Lives Matter and Deliver Black Dreams movements.

 “#ArtUnitesCbus is just one small way the arts community is trying to help.
 These murals are not the answer, simply a message that we ALL can, and must, help heal our community,” said Tom Katzenmeyer, President & CEO of the Arts Council.

-The exhibition(s) are planned for 2021, however we can’t support this effort without you.
-Funds are still needed for preservation and documentation and eventual exhibition.
+Funds are still needed for these efforts.
 If you would like to help support this effort please visit our Make a Gift page and select “ArtUnitesCbus” to make your donation.